justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

 ## Some Solutions

 There's no single strategy that will guarantee every feature being highly valuable to your users.
-It's a hollistic process.
+It's a holistic process.
 The key is to validate the requirements and weed out the assumptions.
 Anyone in the team can do this, including you.
 Here's some things that you can try:

 1. **Talk to the Customer!** - Yes!
 Sharpen those soft skills.
     Fifteen-minutes with your users will give you a much greater perspective of what they do.
 Especially if you're part of a team without a project manager or business analyst.
-    Again, the [Agile Manifesto](http://agilemanifesto.org/) encouranges customer collaboration over negotiations
+    Again, the [Agile Manifesto](http://agilemanifesto.org/) encourages customer collaboration over negotiations
 2. **Hallway Usability Tests** - This is a cheap tool to see if your creation is intuitive.
 If your company is small, pull someone from the hallway ask them what they think.
     If you're a one-man band, go to a coffee shop and buy someone coffee.
 If you're part of a larger organization and you have a bigger user-base, consider talking to your team about hosting some more [formal hallway usability tests](https://www.digitalgov.gov/2014/02/19/10-tips-for-better-hallway-usability-testing/).
 3. **Make a POC** - If you're a building the front-end of a web app, consider spending a day or two putting together a mock-up using [Invisionapp](https://www.invisionapp.com/) or an online code editor like [Plnkr](http://plnkr.co/).
     Cloud prototypes are easy to share.
 Just a matter of sharing a link with your stakeholders and asking for feedback.
 When I build SPAs, I love using online code editors since most of code can be recycled for production with enough practice.
-    If you're building a backend feature, philosophies like [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) or [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) guide you to build a testable language that you can share with your domain experts.
+    If you're building a back-end feature, philosophies like [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) or [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) guide you to build a testable language that you can share with your domain experts.
 4. **Release Early and often** - If you are part of an Agile team that releases software once every couple of months, then you're doing Agile within Waterfall.
     This is one the biggest tools when combating indecisive customers.
-5. **Think Holistically!** - Bottom line is that if you're building on top of unvalidated requirements, your test suite will be in jeopardy.
+5. **Think Holistically!** - Bottom line is that if you're building on top of un-validated requirements, your test suite will be in jeopardy.
 Therefore, think holistically about the development process.
 Don't be a cog in the wheel.
     If you identify a culprit, step up and propose a POC or shadow some users.
 Be creative, and be willing to experiment.